-ENGAGED ES STABLISHED ACCOMPLISHED EXEMPLARY of relationships and value the diverse perspectives of others. " I can build helping relationships with the people I support and sustain these through challenging situations. " I can build effective working relationships with people from diverse background, with people in different roles in my own service and colleagues in partner organisations. " I put outcomes for people supported by my service first and can recognise that I need to work with colleagues in other organisations to achieve this. of strood strood strood with people I support and support and colleagues in other organisations to achieve this.
-I recognise the positive value of diversity and use it to crengthen the quality of my wn practice and the work I do ith others.
-I constantly reflect on the calance of power in my elationships with the people I apport and I seek to influence other than direct.
-I take active steps to build positive relationships, developed entership working.
-I put outcomes for people artnership working to overcome my areas of conflict to achieve his.
-I use working across services and organisations as an opportunity to share learning and promote my own evelopment and the evelopment of others. " I actively seek opportunities to work in partnership with others within and beyond my service to improve outcomes for individuals, families and communities. " I use research and evidence to reflect on and continuously improve the quality and equality of the helping relationships I have with the people I support. " I use trusting relationships with colleagues in my own service and in partner organisations as well as evidence, information and research to influence the thinking and behaviour of others towards shared purpose, goals and outcomes. " I support and challenge others to work in partnership with colleagues in my own service and in partner organisations to improve outcomes for individuals, families and communities. " I provide an ongoing and dynamic link between my own workplace, the organisation, other agencies and wider networks. " I am able to hold on to and balance different perspectives and take others with me towards a shared goal. " I use research and evidence to influence my own service and partners we are working with to reflect on and improve co-production. " I promote and advocate diversity and inclusion and can constructively challenge my own and others' assumptions about partners we are working with. " I can demonstrate how working in partnership with others is improving outcomes for individuals, families and communities.
+ENGAGED ESTABLISHED ACCOMPLISHED EXEMPLARY &gt; I understand the importance of relationships and value the diverse perspectives of others. &gt; I can build helping relationships with the people I support and sustain these through challenging situations. &gt; I can build effective working relationships with people from diverse background, with people in different roles in my own service and colleagues in partner organisations. &gt; I put outcomes for people supported by my service first and can recognise that I need to work with colleagues in other organisations to achieve this. &gt; I recognise the positive value of diversity and use it to strengthen the quality of my own practice and the work I do with others. &gt; I constantly reflect on the balance of power in my relationships with the people I support and I seek to influence rather than direct. &gt; I take active steps to build positive relationships, develop networks and promote partnership working. &gt; I put outcomes for people supported by my service first and can work with colleagues in other organisations to overcome any areas of conflict to achieve this. &gt; I use working across services and organisations as an opportunity to share learning and promote my own development of others.
+I actively seek opportunities to work in partnership with others within and beyond my service to improve outcomes for individuals, families and communities.
+I use research and evidence to reflect on and continuously improve the quality and equality of the helping relationships I have with the people I support.
+I use trusting relationships with colleagues in my own service and in partner organisations as well as evidence, information and research to influence the thinking and behaviour of others towards shared purpose, goals and outcomes.
+I support and challenge others to work in partnership with colleagues in my own service and in partner organisations to improve outcomes for individuals, families and communities. " I provide an ongoing and dynamic link between my own workplace, the organisation, other agencies and wider networks. " I am able to hold on to and balance different perspectives and take others with me towards a shared goal. " I use research and evidence to influence my own service and partners we are working with to reflect on and improve co-production. " I promote and advocate diversity and inclusion and can constructively challenge my own and others' assumptions about partners we are working with. " I can demonstrate how working in partnership with others is improving outcomes for individuals, families and communities.